What Is an Empath? A Guide to Thriving as a Highly Sensitive Person

 That doesn’t mean you have to let go of supporting others.
 But be aware of certain dynamics that exploit your high sensitivity, such as guilt-tripping or anger.
 The more you create boundaries, the more choice you have to respond productively.

-Emotional regulation is a broad topic, but for an empath, there are a few key practices.
-The first is using mindfulness to explore the feelings and sensations in the body.
-Learning to accept the presence of emotions allows for greater space reduces the impulse to run away, or become completely wrapped up in them.
+Emotional regulation is a broad topic.
+But for an empath, there are a few key practices.
+The first is using mindfulness to explore the feelings and sensations in our own bodies.
+Learning to accept the presence of emotions allows for greater space and reduces the impulse to run away, or become completely wrapped up in them.

 However, there is a balance.
-Having compassion for others is one of the finest qualities of the human spirit, yet if it starts to overwhelm you, or cause you to be unable to help others, or yourself, there’s work to be done.
+Having compassion for others is one of the finest qualities of the human spirit.
+Yet if it starts to overwhelm you, or cause you to be unable to help others, or yourself, there’s work to be done.
 Part of this is accepting that you don’t have to feel the world’s pain.
-Not feeling the world’s pain doesn’t mean you don’t care.

 Buddhism is a fantastic source of wisdom around working with suffering, both individual and collective.
-The meditation practice of tonglen serves this exact purpose, allowing you to connect to the suffering of others, whilst giving love, compassion, and happiness back.
+The meditation practice of tonglen serves that purpose, allowing you to connect to the suffering of others, while giving back love, compassion and happiness.
 As Pema Chödrön explains:

 “In the in-breath you breathe in with the wish to take away the suffering, and breathe out with the wish to send comfort and happiness to the same people, animals, nations, or whatever it is you decide.
 Do this for an individual, or do this for large areas, and if you do this with more than one subject in mind, that’s fine… breathing in as fully as you can, radiating out as widely as you can.”

 The idea isn’t just to take on the suffering of others but to transmute it, from pain into compassion.
-Incidentally, the HeartMath Institute have found that states such as compassion and love reflect in heart rate coherency, and can influence others — this is far from a passive exercise.
+Incidentally, the HeartMath Institute has found that states such as compassion and love reflect in heart rate coherency, and can influence others.
+This is far from a passive exercise.